-To meet the increasing electrical load requirements of Addenbrookes Hospital, Powersystems UK Ltd were employed to design, install and commission a new 33kV primary substation on the Hospitals site.
+To meet the increasing electrical load requirements of Addenbrookes Hospital, Powersystems were employed to design, install and commission a new 33 kV primary substation on the hospitals site.

 The electrical connection to the site was carried out as a contestable connection under the Ofgem Competition in Connections scheme allowing accredited contractors to compete with the distribution companies to carry out the work.
 The project on completion was adopted by 24Seven to form part of their distribution network.

 To provide a 33kV supply to the site, Powersystems installed 2No 33kV circuits 4km from 24Sevens Fulbourn grid substation.

 The cables were installed in the public highway and a directional drill under a rail track was also undertaken.

 The new Primary substation compound and switchrooms were designed and constructed by Powersystems to house the substation equipment.

 Within the Primary substation Powersystems supplied and installed:

 - Protection panels

 - Building lighting and power